AndrewHulme/CV/README.md

 ## <a name="about_me">About Me</a>

-A highly motivated software developer, recently trained at Makers Academy.
+A junior full-stack developer, recently trained at Makers Academy, specialising in JavaScript and React.

-I graduated with a Master's in Mechanical Engineering from the University of Bristol where I was first introduced to the world of coding.
-After university I worked in the engineering sphere for several years, building on a number of competencies such as problem solving, communication, leadership and team working skills.
-I am now keen to apply this wealth of skills and experience to a new-found passion in software development.
+Previously graduated with a Master's in Mechanical Engineering from the University of Bristol, and worked in engineering consultancies, including Ramboll, for over 3 years.

+Currently building 2 full-stack projects and regularly attend tech meetups such as 'React London Meetup' and 'Migrating Waitrose.com to React'.

 ## <a name="projects">Projects</a>